 Spread on the desk before me are news accounts of atrocities committed by the Iranian regime.
 Here’s one from 2004: Amnesty International protested the death penalty carried out on 16-year-old Ateqeh Rajabi, in the northern province of Mazandaran, for “acts incompatible with chastity.”
 Reports are sketchy, but it seems the mentally impaired Ateqeh had sex with a boy.
 The boy was punished by 100 lashes and released.
 Ateqeh was hanged in the main square after the Iranian Supreme Court upheld her sentence.

-The Guardian newspaper reports that hundreds of Tehran bus drivers who attempted to strike were beaten and arrested in July of 2007.
+newspaper reports that hundreds of Tehran bus drivers who attempted to strike were beaten and arrested in July of 2007.
 Their families were targeted by plainclothes police, who burst into their homes and beat the women and children.

 Iran Focus recounts that a 13-year-old girl was raped by her brother.
 She became pregnant and gave birth to a child.
 The result?
 An Iranian court sentenced her to death by stoning.
 Her brother received 150 lashes.

 Two young men accused of homosexual acts were hanged in the public square of the town of Gorgan in 2005.
 They were 24 and 25 years old.
 Countless other men suspected of homosexuality have been held without trial and tortured to obtain confessions.